 - divdiff(xdata, ydata): Create the table of divided differences - newtonInterpolation(F, xdata, x): Evaluate the interpolation polynomial.
 Here, xdata and ydata are arrays with the interpolation points, and x is an array of values in which the polynomial is evaluated.
-Run the code on the example above: See example_divided_differences() in polynomialinterpolation.py.
-3 Theory In this section we cover two theoretical aspects, and give the answer to one natural question: - Do interpolation polynomials always exist, and when they exist, are they unique? - If the polynomial is used to approximate a function, can we find an expression for the error? - How can the error be made as small as possible?
+Run the code on the example above: See example\divided\differences() in polynomialinterpolation.py.
+3 Theory In this section we cover a few theoretical aspects, and give the answer to one natural question: - If the polynomial is used to approximate a function, can we find an expression for the error? - How can the error be made as small as possible?